 Go through this guide to update Firefox to the latest version available:

-• First, you have to open the Firefox application by clicking on the app icon (on your taskbar) or double-clicking on the program shortcut (which should be on your desktop screen).
+• First, open the Firefox application by clicking on the app icon (on your taskbar) or double-clicking on the program shortcut (which should be on your desktop screen).

-• Once the Firefox window comes up, you have to click on the action or menu icon in the top-right corner of your screen.
+• Once the Firefox window comes up, click on the action or menu icon in the top-right corner of your screen.

-• From the list of options that appear, you have to click on Help to see a list and then click on About Firefox.
+• From the list of options that appear, click on Help to see a list and then click on About Firefox.

 The About Mozilla Firefox dialog or window will come up.
 There, Firefox will automatically go online to search for updates.
 If Firefox finds something new, then you will get the option to update and restart Firefox.